abstracta/selenium-jenkins-ansible/how-tos/zalenium/zalenium.md

 ![Pipeline execution output](img/Capture1.PNG)

-Now we are ready to configure Zalenium.
+Now we are ready to use zalenium [Zalenium](https://github.com/zalando/zalenium).

+There are mostly two ways to work with Zalenium: having a running grid all the time and pointing your tests towards it, letting it do the heavy lifting.